Benefits of Leaf Litter Mulch in the Garden and How to Make It

 Does Leaf Mulch Turn Into Dirt?

 Over time, the organic matter from decomposed leaves becomes an integral part of the soil, enhancing its overall quality and fertility.
-Gardeners often refer to this process as “building soil” or “enriching soil,” and it’s one of the key benefits of using organic mulch materials like leaves in your garden.
+Gardeners often refer to this process as “building soil” or “enriching soil,” it’s one of the key benefits of using organic mulch materials like leaves in your garden.

 Benefits of Leaf Litter Mulch in the Garden